 Located around 50 miles northwest of Paris in the town of Tillé, Beauvais is the smallest of Paris' regional airports and the farthest away from the city center.
 Many travelers flying from overseas never encounter it at all, but it's a popular choice for budget domestic and European flights on low-cost airlines.
-Nevertheless, it's still a relatively busy airport: 3.8 million people flew through here in 2018.
+Nevertheless, it's still a relatively busy airport with an average of four million passengers per year.

-Paris-Beauvais Airport offers flights from a total of six European, primarily low-fare and no-frills airlines: Ryanair, Air Moldova, Blue Air, Laudamotion, Volotea, and Wizz Air.
+Paris-Beauvais Airport offers flights from a total of seven European, primarily low-fare and no-frills airlines: Ryanair, Air Moldova, Blue Air, Laudamotion, Sky Up, Volotea, and Wizz Air.